 In 2016 natural mica was discovered in a range of mica pigments that we were told were synthetic.
 Gabbi explains: “This discovery was a real shock for us and highlighted the need for really tight controls.
 So it wasn’t just that it was our ethical preference not to use natural mica, it was absolutely something our suppliers had to fully commit to and confirm that they would not use natural mica in anything that they supplied us with.”

 We are now happy to confidently say that as of the 1st January 2018, no natural mica has been used in the production of Lush products.

 Supporting Human Rights Charities

 At Lush, we like to look after those who look after others, and we are committed to supporting small, grassroots groups and other non-profit Human Rights organisations.

 This financial year, in the UK alone, we have donated over £480,000 to Human Rights charities, including groups supporting anti-slavery practices such as human trafficking.

 A full list of the charities we have supported can be found on our website at: https://uk.lush.com/article/donations-human-rights-groups

 We encourage Charity Pot applications from all Human Rights organisations through our website.
 Please see our Charity Pot Guidelines for more information: https://uk.lush.com/article/charity-pot-funding-guidelines

 This statement is made pursuant to section 54 (1) of the Modern Slavery Act 2015 and constitutes our Group’s slavery and human trafficking statement for the financial year ending 30/06/2018.
-It has been issued on behalf of the Lush Group, approved by the Lush board of directors on the 24th of June 2018 and covers all UK Lush Entities including Lush Ltd, Lush Retail Ltd and Lush Manufacturing.
+It has been issued on behalf of the Lush Group, approved by the Lush board of directors on the 24th of June 2018 and covers all UK Lush Entities including Lush Ltd, Lush Retail Ltd, Lush Manufacturing Ltd and Lush Cosmetics Ltd.